-Handling Exceptions in ASP.NET Core 8
+Handling Exceptions with IExceptionHandler in ASP.NET Core 8

 In this post, I’ll describe three ways to handle custom exceptions in ASP.NET Core 8